Denianie/Predict-Taxi-Fares-with-Random-Forest/README.md

 ## Contact 📧

 If you have any questions or feedback, feel free to reach out.
-We'd love to hear from you!
+I'd love to hear from you!

 Happy coding! 💻